SimonHanlyJones/AuditionAI/README.md

 <img src="https://github.com/SimonHanlyJones/AuditionAI/assets/46434944/a4004884-6720-46d2-bd56-b962a6f2260b" width="300">

-The core functions show above are then made available to the user.
+The core functions shown above are then made available to the user.

 ## Technical Details
 As mentioned above, the app relies on;